 ”But the good thing is that now we already have on our table the services act for digital and the data governance.
 So we expect to manage to put some rules there and protect sensitive and personal data.
 It is important to take into consideration our metadata.
 It may perhaps not be considered to be sensitive.
 Still this data creates not just value for companies, but in the end these metadata can also be used to manipulate perceptions and attack our democratic systems.”

-Q: What is your take on how the gatekeepers and tech platforms have been dealing with the European Union and, if you could advise them, would you say they have to take a different approach in the future?
+What is your take on how the gatekeepers and tech platforms have been dealing with the European Union and, if you could advise them, would you say they have to take a different approach in the future?

-”If you consider that Europe is actually one of the three globally leading markets for them, I don’t think they can afford to ignore what EU is preparing.
+”If you consider that Europe is actually one of that three globally leading markets for them, I don’t think they can afford to ignore what EU is preparing.
 So, the technology might be unstoppable but so is the legal certainty that we need to put new rules on the internet.”

 ”We have to find this balance where they (the tech platforms) will understand that to make profit is their business model, but to protect citizens and rights is our obligation.
 They will have to follow the law and what elected politicians legislate!”